Otto of Greece: Parties, finances and the church

 In 1833, the regents had unilaterally declared the Autocephaly of the Church of Greece.
 This was a recognition of the de facto political situation, as the Patriarch of Constantinople was partially under the political control of the Ottoman Empire.
 However, faithful people, concerned that having a Catholic as the head of the Church of Greece would weaken the Orthodox Church, criticised the unilateral declaration of Autocephaly as non-canonical.
 For the same reason, they likewise resisted the foreign, mostly Protestant missionaries who established schools throughout Greece.

 Tolerance of other religions was over-supported by some in the English Party and others educated in the West as a symbol of Greece's progress as a liberal European state.
 In the end, power over the Church and education was ceded to the Russian Party, while the king maintained a veto over the decision of the Synod of Bishops.
 This was to keep balance and avoid discrediting Greece in the eyes of Western Europe as a backward, religiously intolerant society.

 Catholic communities had been established in Greece since the 13th century (Athens, Cyclades, Chios, Crete).
 Jewish communities also existed in the country, those arriving after the Expulsion of the Jews from Spain (1492) joining the earlier Romaniotes, Jews who had been living there since the times of Apostle Paul.
-Muslim families were still living in Greece during Otto's reign, since hostility was mainly against the Ottoman state and its depressive mechanisms and not against Muslim people.
+Muslim families were still living in Greece during Otto's reign, since hostility was mainly against the Ottoman state and its repressive mechanisms and not against Muslim people.